jubelAhmed/webpackStarterDemo/README.md

 # }

 #in scss file image import system
-// your souce folder image link up is enough if you have image conffiguration in webpack config file
+// your souce folder image link up is enough if you have image configuration in webpack config file
 //as example : body{
                background: url("../images/imageName.jpg");
                }